sepehr/uc-parsian/README.txt

 Requirements
 ============
 1. A valid PIN number provided by Parsian Bank.
-2. A registered IP address on Parsian Bank database.
+2. A registered IP address on Parsian Bank databases.

-So, you need to have a valid PIN number provided by Parsian Bank and also a registered IP Address on their gateway to be able to process you website payments via Parsian bank online payment gateway.
+You need to have a valid PIN number provided by Parsian Bank and also a registered IP Address on their gateway to be able to process you website payments via Parsian bank online payment gateway.
 If these requirements are not satisfied, expect to get a "22 Error Code".

 Dependencies